Cholera is endangering children globally

 Are there vaccines available to prevent cholera?

 UNICEF has stepped up efforts to respond to cholera outbreaks in coordination with national authorities and partners.
-That includes widely distributing millions of water treatment tablets to ensure families in impacted communities have access to safe water.
+This includes widely distributing millions of water treatment tablets to ensure families in impacted communities have access to safe water.

 We also supply local health departments with oral rehydration salt sachets and zinc, in addition to providing acute watery diarrhoea kits to treat moderate and severe cases.
 Additionally, UNICEF is increasing access to ready-to-use therapeutic food, as malnutrition is a leading cause of death from cholera.

 We’re also helping frontline workers in communities experiencing outbreaks.
 UNICEF trains these workers in cholera awareness, including transmission, symptoms, treatment and prevention mechanisms.
-Furthermore, we’re airing prevention spots on local radio and TV stations to raise awareness about the situation.
+Furthermore, we’re airing prevention information on local radio and TV stations to raise awareness about the situation.

 Furthermore, UNICEF is working to pilot and identify climate-informed and environment-informed approaches that can support in mitigating outbreaks and minimizing their spread when they occur.